mysociety/alaveteli/doc/INSTALL.md

     git clone https://github.com/sebbacon/alaveteli.git
     cd alaveteli

-This will get the current release.
+This will get the current stable release.
 If you are a developer and want to add or try new features, you might want to swap to the development
 branch: